Ndyuka people: History

-The Ndyuka and related people are of African descent, enslaved and transported as cargo by the Dutch to Suriname in the 17–18th century to work on Dutch-owned colonial plantations.
-Those who escaped fled deep into the rainforests where they established Maroon communities along rivers in mostly southeastern Suriname and parts of neighboring French Guiana and where their culture adopted elements of Native American cultures.
+The Ndyuka people are descended from enslaved Africans who were transported by European slave ships to the Dutch colony of Surinam between the 17th and 19th centuries to work on slave plantations.
+Enslaved people who escaped slavery in Surinam fled into the colony's interior where they became known as maroons and established communities along rivers in southeastern Surinam and parts of neighboring French colony of Cayenne, where they adopted elements of indigenous cultures.
 It is rare for Ndyuka people to marry outside the group, "so they remain genetically close to their African ancestors."

-In 1757, a large slave revolt took place at six wood plantations near the Tempati Creek.
-The runaway slaves joined an existing group of Maroons.
-The Society of Suriname was concerned about the size and strength of the group, therefore Captain Zobre was dispatched on 30 July 1759 to negotiate.
+In 1757, a large slave rebellion took place at six wood plantations near the Tempati Creek.
+The runaway slaves joined an existing group of maroons.
+The Society of Suriname was concerned about the size and strength of the group, and a Dutch captain named Zobre was dispatched on 30 July 1759 to negotiate with them.
 Zobre returned with a temporary ceasefire agreement, and information that the tribe consisted of six villages with an estimated population of 2,000 people.
-The second expedition was less successful: the Ndyuka were disappointed in gifts like mirrors and said that they preferred guns and ammunition.
-They also wanted the presence of the plantation owners of the Jodensavanne at the negotiations.
+The second expedition was less successful: the Ndyuka were disappointed in gifts such as mirrors and said that they preferred guns and ammunition.
+They also wanted the Jodensavanne's planters to be present at the negotiations.

-On 10 October 1760, the Ndyuka signed a treaty with the Dutch colonizers, recognizing territorial autonomy.
+On 10 October 1760, the Ndyuka signed a treaty with the Dutch colonial authorities, recognizing the former's territorial autonomy.
 Day of the Maroons has been observed as a national holiday in Suriname on 10 October since 2010.

 Autonomous people

-From 1761, many Ndyuka gradually moved southwards from Marowijne District in order to protect themselves from the colonists, and started to build camps on the Tapanahoni River dispelling the indigenous Tiriyó.
+From 1761, many Ndyuka gradually moved southwards from Marowijne District in order to protect themselves from the Dutch, and started to build camps on the Tapanahoni River and displacing the indigenous Tiriyó people.
 Slaves who had recently fled from Armina and Boven Commewijne were stationed near the confluence of the Tapanahoni and Lawa River to guard against attacks by the Aluku.
-In December 1791, Philip Stoelman founded a military outpost on Stoelmanseiland, thus establishing a militarised border between the Ndyuka held territory and the Colony of Suriname.
-Tapanahony was off-limits to white settlers, and was not explored until the beginning of the 20th century.
+In December 1791, the Dutchman Philip Stoelman founded a military outpost on Stoelmanseiland, thus establishing a militarised border between Ndyuka territory and Surinam.
+Tapanahony was off-limits to white colonists, and was not explored until the beginning of the 20th century.